webiny/docs.webiny.com/docs/guides/serverless-applications/headless-cms/build-a-portfolio-website-with-react-webiny-apollo.md

 export default App;
 ```

-If you didn't start already the server, run the `npm run start or yarn start` to see the changes.
+If you didn't start already the server, run `yarn start` to see the changes.

 ![Drawer first version](/img/guides/build-a-portfolio-webste-with-react-webiny-apollo/drawer-1.png)

-This is our first version of the `Navigation Drawer.` Now let's add the `icons` component.
+This is our first version of the `Navigation Drawer.` Now let's add the `Icons` component.

 #### Icons Component

 The purpose of creating an `Icons` component is to have the opportunity to add dynamic items on our `Navigation Drawer.`

-Create `icons.tsx` file in the `components` folder, and add the following snippet:
+Create `Icons.tsx` file in the `components` folder, and add the following snippet:

 ```tsx
 import React, { Component } from "react";